CXuesong/JsonRpc.Standard/README.md

 *   Optional parameters are supported.

-*   A basic method-overload support by distingushing the methods with the same name but different parameter count is provided.
+*   Method-overloading is supported by distingushing the method parameter count and type (Number/String/Array/Object).

 *   You can report an error by returning a `ResponseError` object or throwing a `JsonRpcException` in your service implementation.